WHAT WE DO

 HOW WE DO IT

-We sell excellent quality, clothing and accessories donated by retailers, boutiques, designers and supporters from our community.
+We sell excellent quality clothing, shoes, handbags and accessories from our shop in Westville.
+All items sold have been donated by retailers, boutiques, designers and individual donors from our local community.

 WHY WE DO IT